 We live in a fast-paced world and are accustomed to immediate gratification.
 Just as we can get groceries delivered in minutes and order a new movie online with a few clicks, so too do we often expect our bank deposits to be available immediately.

 But it doesn’t always work that way when it comes to finances.
 Some things do require a wait, even though it may seem like they should happen instantaneously.
 When money is put into a bank account, it can take a while for the deposited funds to appear and become available.
-When that does happen, they are considered cleared funds.
+Here’s a simple breakdown of how long it takes for funds to clear.

 What Are Cleared Funds?

 Depositing money into a bank account doesn’t always make those funds appear immediately.
-It can take time for cleared funds (aka the funds the account holder can access and use) to appear in an account.
-This is because banks and credit unions place temporary holds on the deposit.
+It can take time for the funds to clear and become available to use.
+This is because banks and credit unions may place a temporary hold on the deposit.
 When this happens, the account holder can see their “total balance” on their account and their “available balance.”
 The latter is the amount of the total balance minus any pending deposits.
 The available balance is, as the name indicates, what is available for use.

 Why Banks Put a Hold on Deposits

-Here’s why banks don’t immediately declare deposits to be cleared funds: The waiting period can help avoid issues that can arise when a deposit bounces.
-This process helps protect customers from fraud and from paying unnecessary fees.
+One reason why banks don’t immediately declare deposits to be cleared funds is to help avoid issues that can arise when a deposit bounces.
+Having a brief waiting period helps protect customers from bank fraud and from paying unnecessary fees.
 If a bank were to allow a customer to spend funds from a check that ends up bouncing, the customer would then need to repay the bank the amount they deposited and probably pay an overdraft fee (even if the customer wasn’t at fault).

 How Do Cleared Funds Work?

-Cleared funds appear in a bank account (typically a checking account) after the holding period ends.
+Cleared funds appear in a bank account, such as a checking account, after the holding period ends.
 Usually, this holding period lasts until the next business day, but it can take longer.
 Weekends and holidays can slow this process down.
 The type of deposit made can also affect the timeline.

-Compare that to the case of electronic deposits made via an ACH.
-The cleared funds can actually be available as soon as the same day.
-Having a paycheck deposited via direct deposit or funds put into a flexible spending account that way can help you access your money a lot faster than if you deposited a check at an ATM.
+Compare that to the case of electronic deposits made via the Automated Clearing House (ACH).
+The funds can actually clear and become available as soon as the same day.
+Having a paycheck deposited via direct deposit can help you access your money a lot faster than if you deposited a check at an ATM.

 Breakdown of Times of Cleared Funds